 Active Directory uses sites to best determine what the closest DC to your system is.
 Sites are listed within AD by their CIDR network address, e.g. 192.168.128.0/23.
 AD specifies the name of a site to be used under each of these subnet objects.
 The site name corresponds to a site object which lists DCs that should be used within that particular site.

 When first discovering what DCs exist for a network, NoMAD does a DNS SRV record lookup for that domain.

 dig +short -t SRV _ldap._tcp.domain.com

-This will return a list of DCs that are authoritative for that AD Domain.
-NoMAD will then take the highest ranked server and perform an LDAP Ping to that server.
-The reply to this “ping” contains a number of telematics about the AD environment including what site the client should be in, based upon how that client is reaching the DC.
+This returns a list of DCs that are authoritative for that AD Domain.
+NoMAD then takes the highest ranked server and perform an LDAP Ping to that server.
+The reply to the ping contains a number of telematics about the AD environment, including what site the client should be in based upon how that client is reaching the DC.

-If a site is found, NoMAD will re-query for SRV records specific to the DNS site.
+If a site is found, NoMAD re-queries for SRV records specific to the DNS site.

 dig +short -t SRV _ldap._tcp.site._sites.domain.com

-NoMAD will then check the results of the lookup for TCP and LDAP connectivity.
+NoMAD then checks the results of the lookup for TCP and LDAP connectivity.

-Having found a DC that works, NoMAD will continue to use that until a network change happens.
-At which point the process will start all over again.
-If at any time that server stops responding, NoMAD will go to the next server, by weight, from the DNS lookup results and attempt to use that one.
+After finding a DC that works, NoMAD continues to use it until a network change occurs, at which point the process will start all over again.
+If that server stops responding at any time, NoMAD will go to the next server from the DNS lookup results, organized by weight, and attempt to use that one.